iamjustkoi/AutoLeechDeck/README.md

     "Another Deck": "Another Leech Deck",
 }
 ```
-##### Can add as many assignments as needed and also have multiple decks assigned to the same leech deck.
+##### It's possible to add as many leech decks as you might want, and multiple decks can be assigned  the same leech deck too.

 ### Using Sub-Decks
-#### Insert two colons between the parent deck and its sub-deck when setting its value:
+#### Insert two colons between the parent deck and its sub-deck:
 ```json
 {
     "Main Deck": "Main Deck::Sub-Deck",